 If you travel a lot and you like to carry your chessboard with you, having a chess set with the perfect weight can go a long way in saving you unwanted troubles.

 Weighted chess pieces can withstand pressure and can definitely survive in your travel case throughout the journey.
 Chess pieces that have little weight are feeble.

 This means that they can crumble under pressure when travelling.
 Imagine how disappointed you will be when you set up your chessboard and you find out that some pieces are broken!
 You will be stuck with a broken king and a maimed queen.

 The History of the Weighted Chess Pieces

 During the 19th century, there was a buzz about this new game (at the time) called chess.
-Before that time, chess was there but it was really a thing for most people.
+Before that time, chess existed but it was not really known by many.

 When more players started to realize how engaging the game can be, it was decided that there should be uniform chess pieces.
 Some of the aspects that needed standardization include the colors, decorative nature and the weight of the pieces.